browserengineering/book/book/browsersandweb.md

 An important and interesting outcome of the second browser war was that all mainstream browsers today (of which there are *many* more than three) are based on _three open-source web rendering / JavaScript engines_: Chromium, Gecko and WebKit[^27].
+Since Chromium and
-Further, all three of these engines date back to the 1990s - i.e. almost to the beginning of the web, and two of them (Chromium and WebKit) have a common ancestral codebase.
-Gecko is an open-source descendant of code from Netscape.
+WebKit have a common ancestral codebase, while Gecko is an open-source descendant of Netscape, all three date back to the 1990s---almost to the beginning of the web.
 That this occurred is not an accident, and in fact tells us something quite interesting about the most cost-effective way to implement a rendering engine based on a commodity set of platform APIs.